 But things are changing and Abu Dhabi is becoming a holidays destination in itself, with the government vision to turn Abu Dhabi into a cultural tourism center.
 The opening of the Louvre Abu Dhabi in 2018 played a big part in putting the city onto the map in terms of world-class cultural destination, but there is a lot more to discover in Abu Dhabi.

 From pristine beaches to world-class museums, and exceptional pieces of architecture, here are 10 things not to miss during your holidays in Abu Dhabi.

 WANT TO DISCOVER MORE OF THE UAE ?

 SHEIKH ZAYED GRAND MOSQUE

 Why not start your holidays in Abu Dhabi with the obvious!
 Opened in 2007, Sheikh Zayed Grand Mosque is the largest mosque in the UAE and can welcome up to 41,000 visitors.
-With its 44 domes, 100 m high minarets and impeccable white marble Sheikh Zayed Grand Mosque is really extraordinary.
+With its 44 domes, 100 m high minarets and impeccable white marble Sheikh Zayed Grand Mosque is really extraordinary and an absolute must do while in Abu Dhabi.
 On the outside, admire the gorgeous inlay work on the columns, and inside take note of the Iranian carpet, the largest in the world.